 The main items from the burial are now on permanent display at the British Museum.
 The Ipswich museum holds the original finds excavated in 1938 from Mounds 2, 3 and 4, and replicas of the most important items from Mound 1.

-The Sutton Hoo site, including Sutton Hoo House, was presented to the National Trust in the 1990's.
-At Sutton Hoo's visitor centre and Exhibition Hall, which opened in March, 2002, finds from the equestrian grave and a recreation of the burial chamber and its contents may all be viewed.
+Sutton Hoo site, including Sutton Hoo House, was presented to the National Trust in the 1990s.
+At Sutton Hoo's visitor centre and Exhibition Hall, which opened in March 2002, finds from the equestrian grave and a recreation of the burial chamber and its contents may all be viewed.
 The Visitor Centre, constructed in 2001 to a design by the Architects van Heyningen and Haward, with an exhibition hall, visitor facilities makes the site and its finds more accessible to the public.

-Another burial ground at Sutton Hoo was discovered and partly investigated in 2000, situated on a hill near to the Exhibition Hall, it lies around 500 metres upstream from the first.
+Another burial ground at Sutton Hoo was discovered and partly investigated in 2000, situated on a hill near the Exhibition Hall, located around 500 metres upstream from the first.
 This ground also contained burials under mounds, which lay undiscovered because they had long been flattened by agricultural activity in the area.
-Attention was first attracted to the area by the discovery of part of a sixth century bronze vessel, of eastern Mediterranean origin, known as the 'Bromewell bucket' it decorated with a frieze of Syrian- or Nubian-style, which depicts naked warriors in combat with lions, and had a Greek inscription, it is now on display in the Exhibition Hall.
+Attention was first attracted to the area by the discovery of part of a sixth-century bronze vessel, of eastern Mediterranean origin, known as the 'Bromewell bucket' it decorated with a frieze of Syrian- or Nubian-style, which depicts naked warriors in combat with lions, and had a Greek inscription, it is now on display in the Exhibition Hall.